A New Life Recovery Center

 A New Life Recovery Center - Fort Pierce, FL

-A New Life Recovery Center is a mental health and addiction treatment center located at 2017 Avenue D in the 34950 zip code in Fort Pierce, FL.
+A New Life Recovery Center is a mental health and addiction treatment facility located at 2017 Avenue D in the 34950 zip code in Fort Pierce, FL.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by A New Life Recovery Center include anger management, trauma counseling and substance use counseling approach.
-A New Life Recovery Center provides regular outpatient treatment, outpatient rehab and intensive outpatient treatment program.
-It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Some of the treatment approaches used by A New Life Recovery Center include trauma counseling, counseling for substance abuse and relapse prevention treatment.
+A New Life Recovery Center provides short-term residential treatment, regular outpatient treatment and 90 day inpatient rehab.
+It also provides inpatient dual diagnosis treatment and residential treatment for substance use.

 Address: 2017 Avenue D, Fort Pierce, FL 34950